Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Experimental Evaluation

-\autoref{sanky} presents the Sankey diagram depicting agent interactions during the slot exchange mechanism in the proposed DSM system.
-This visualization highlights a representative subset of agents to illustrate how slots are exchanged to improve individual comfort while maintaining the overall system balance.
-The example is taken from the scenario where $\beta$ value is low and more agents take part in the slot exchange mechanism.
-In the diagram, agents positioned on the left side act as slot exchange request initiators, while those on the right side accept incoming requests and participate in the exchange.
 Each connection represents a successful slot transfer between two agents, with the width of the connection weighted by the resulting comfort gain.
 Thicker connections indicate larger improvements in comfort and more substantial exchanges.
-Notably, certain agents ($30-40\%$), such as A\_892, perform dual roles by both initiating requests and accepting slots from others.
-This dual participation underscores the pivotal role of such agents in enabling smooth and effective coordination within the decentralized exchange process.
-The diagram also highlights hierarchical groupings of agents and localized interactions, such as those involving A\_888, which interacts with multiple agents like A895 and A924, forming a cluster of exchanges.
+Notably, certain agents ($30-40\%$), such as A892, perform dual roles by both initiating requests and accepting slots from others.
+This dual participation underscores the pivotal role of such agents.
+The diagram also highlights hierarchical groupings of agents and localized interactions, such as those involving A888, which interacts with multiple agents, such as A895 and A924, forming a cluster of exchanges.
 Similarly, A885 connects with both A892 and A881, facilitating downstream exchanges.
-From this diagram, we learn that in the proposed system, agents can act both as request initiators and as acceptors, and some even participate simultaneously in both roles.
-This implies that all agents have an equal opportunity of benefiting from the system.
+From this plot, we learn that in the proposed system, agents can act both as request initiators and as acceptors, and some even participate simultaneously in both roles.

+\autoref{fig:comfortcomparison} illustrates the effect of the slot exchange mechanism on agents’ comfort across different $\beta$ values in the I-EPOS optimization framework.
+The results highlight a key insight: as the $\beta$ value increases, more agents achieve their maximum comfort by selfishly selecting their preferred slots during the initial optimization phase.
+This behavior reduces the need for additional improvements through the slot exchange mechanism.
+Consequently, the comfort gains resulting from the slot exchange process decrease with higher $\beta$ values because fewer agents seek to further enhance their satisfaction, which limits the number of compatible slot matches and reduces the frequency of exchanges.